Need more information on planning for retirement?

 $141,520 | $45,000 | 3X income at that time |

 Catch-up tips: First, reduce discretionary spending as much as possible and dedicate the “extra” cash to retirement accounts.
 Next, if available, make sure to consider participating in an employer-sponsored retirement plan such as a 401(k).
 You’ll likely enjoy some tax benefits, but you may also get matching contributions from your employer.
-If you have any leftover funds, consider opening a traditional Individual Retirement Account (IRA) or a Roth IRA and/or purchasing cash value life insurance, which some offer tax-advantaged cash value.
+If you have any leftover funds, consider opening a traditional Individual Retirement Account (IRA) or a Roth IRA and/or purchasing cash value life insurance, which can build tax-advantaged cash value.

 Average household retirement savings | Median household retirement savings | Recommended retirement savings at age 50 |